georgizk/ims-release/docs/apispec.md

 DELETE /projects/{projectId}/releases/{releaseId}
 ```

-Deletes a release and all associated pages.
+Deletes a release.
+* A project with id `projectId` MUST exist
+* A release with id `releaseId` MUST exist
+* There MUST be 0 associated pages

 #### Parameters